 In general, CNS-active molecules tend to be more lipophilic and less flexible (number of rotatable bonds < 8), to have fewer hydrogen-bond donors (< 3) and acceptors (< 7), reduced MW, fewer formal charges (particularly, negative charges) and lower polar surface area [1-6].

-The Life Chemicals CNS Screening Library comprises almost 9,900 structurally-diverse, potentially CNS-penetrant compounds, carefully selected to meet the parameters listed in the table below.
+The Life Chemicals CNS Screening Library comprises almost 9,900 structurally-diverse, potentially CNS-penetrant compounds, carefully selected from the proprietary HTS Compound Collection to meet the parameters listed in the table below.

 |MW||150 – 400|